-3. Failure to complete the problem in the calculated time, for each five minutes overtime, or fraction thereof (not to exceed 10 points)1
+3. Failure to complete the problem in the calculated time, for each five minutes overtime, or fraction thereof (not to exceed 10 points)\\\1

-The calculated time will be determined by averaging the working time of all teams participating in the Contest.
+If there is no time limit on the problem, the slowest and the fastest working times will be eliminated.
+The calculated time will be determined by averaging the working time of all the remaining teams participating in the Contest.